yiyuanyi/TOP-javascript-fundamentals/README.md

 -- Fundamentals 5 --
 Several were fine, with some being frustrating one night but then solvable after leaving it for a day.
-Struggling with the Caesar one and Fibonnacci also looks hard.
+Struggling with the Caesar one and Fibonacci also looks hard.
 Update when all are completed.

 Try not to overcomplicate things.
 Write it the simplest way first, then modify it after.

+Got fibonacci working after googling.

+Caesar was very hard, couldn't get it to work with my own assigned array so used unicode instead.
+Required help from TOP discord to sort out the punctuation problem and then looked at previous peoples questions for the wrap and large number shifts.
+Code works fine, is rather long and uneloquent.
+Will update it soon to make it shorter/more readable as many repeated statements in the if () sections.